 Advances in biological research hold potential to save patient lives and improve overall quality of life.
 Biomaterials, such as those used in implants and tissue engineering, have stringent and potentially conflicting specifications (weight, strength, porosity, electrical conductivity, and complex geometries).

-The goal of the New Hampshire Center for Multiscale Modeling and Manufacturing of Biomaterials (NH BioMade) is to advance the design and manufacture of biomaterials and develop the knowledge to predict and control their composition, structure, properties, and function.
+The goal of the New Hampshire Center for Multiscale Modeling and Manufacturing of Biomaterials (NH BioMade), made possible by a five-year $20 million federal grant, is to advance the design and manufacture of biomaterials and develop the knowledge to predict and control their composition, structure, properties, and function.
 The depth of knowledge and engineering innovations advanced by NH BioMade will be transferable to other biomaterials and manufacturing techniques for fundamental and industrially-based research and practice.

 NH BioMade will support the rapidly growing New Hampshire biomaterials industry through knowledge generation, academic-industrial research partnerships, and workforce development, enabling rapid advancement in biomaterials design and manufacturing.
 It is closely aligned with the Advanced Regenerative Manufacturing Institute in Manchester.

 Addressing opportunities identified in the 2016 NH University Research and Industry Plan, NH BioMade will build research capacity by investing in: 1) intellectual capital through 11 new faculty hires across three institutions; 2) a shared, virtual core facility for high-performance computing, advanced manufacturing, and state-of-the-art biomaterials characterization; and 3) statewide education and training initiatives.